-- 2. At least thirty percent (30%) of any façade facing a public street shall include windows or doors of clear or lightly tinted glass such that the inside of the building is visible from the street or sidewalk. - 3.
+- 2. At least thirty percent (30%) of any façade facing a public street shall include windows or doors made of glass or similar translucent material.
+No more than ten percent (10%) of window or door space shall be covered by signs. - 3.
 A photometric (lighting) plan must be provided for new development, redevelopment, or change of tenancy. - 4.
 New, stand-alone small box discount retail stores must comply with all applicable code provisions, including but not limited to the design standards set forth in article 5 of chapter 27 of this code. - 5.
 A minimum of ten percent (10%) of sales floor area must be dedicated to the sale of fresh meats, fruits, vegetables, and dairy products. - D. The following regulations shall apply to new, small box discount retail stores located in shopping plazas or multi-tenant buildings established after {Note to clerk to please insert the effective date of this ordinance}: - 1.
 No new, small box discount retail store in a shopping plaza or multitenant building shall be permitted within one-half mile (i.e., 2,640 feet) of any existing small box discount retail store, or within one mile (i.e. 5,280 feet) of any currently existing convenience store.
 For purposes of this subsection, distance shall be measured from the nearest property line of the subject property to the nearest property line of any property on which an existing small box discount retail store or convenience store is located.
 This provision shall not apply to any currently operating small box discount retail store relocating to a new building or new property within one thousand feet (1,000') of its current location. - 2.
 No small box discount retail store shall be an anchor establishment within a shopping plaza. - 3.
 Small box discount retail stores must co-locate with large, retail, anchor establishments of no less than 30,000 square feet or within planned, mixed-use developments. - 4.
 A minimum of ten percent (10%) of sales floor area must be dedicated to the sale of fresh meats, fruits, vegetables, and dairy products.